ThomasDaheim/GPXEditor/README.md

 - invert marked tracks
 - bugfixes to handle empty files, tracks, tracksegments
 - editor for <metadata> section in GPX 1.1
+- add support for routes and waypoints on file level
 - export as KML
 - show some track statistics
+- show extensions on all elements

 Track optimization